Bits Through Deterministic Relay Cascades with Half-Duplex Constraint: Extension to other Networks

-Another example for a wireless butterfly network~\cite{AhlCaiLiYeu00} is shown in Fig.~\ref{Fig:Wireless_Butterfly}.
+A half-duplex butterfly network~\cite{AhlCaiLiYeu00} is shown in Fig.~\ref{Fig:Wireless_Butterfly}.
 Nodes~$1$ and $2$ intend to multicast information to sink nodes $4$ and $5$ via both a direct link and a half-duplex constrained relay node~$3$.
 Like before, broadcast transmission and bit pipes are assumed.
-All nodes with two incoming arrows behave according to a collision model, i.~e. received information is erased if there was a transmission on both incoming links.
-By means of network coding (NC), $2/3$ bit per use are achievable at the sink nodes, as is illustrated in Fig.~\ref{Fig:Wireless_Butterfly}~(a).
-The (well-known) strategy is to send in the first time slot a binary symbol $u_1$ via broadcast~$a$ to nodes~$3$ and $4$, in the second time slot a binary symbol $u_2$ via broadcast~$b$ to nodes~$3$ and $5$ and, subsequently, in the third time slot $u_1\oplus u_2$ via broadcast~$c$ to both sinks.
-However, under the usage of timing, at least $0.7729$~bit per use is achievable as is illustrated in Fig.~\ref{Fig:Wireless_Butterfly}~(b).
-This results from the fact that information originating from node~$1$ can be sent by means of timing at a rate of $C_1(1)=0.7729$~bit per use (see Table~\ref{Tab:Numerical_C}) concurrently on paths $1,(1,3),3, (3,4),4$ and $1,(1,3),3, (3,5),5$.
-Equivalently, information originating from node~$2$ can also be sent by means of timing at a rate of $C_1(1)=0.7729$~bit per use concurrently on paths $2,(2, 3),3, (3, 4),4$ and $2,(2, 3),3, (3, 5),5$.
-Hence, time-sharing of both source nodes yields a multicast rate of $0.7729$~bit per use.
-It should be noted that the direct links $(1,4)$ and $(2,5)$ are not necessary in order to achieve $R_1=R_2=0.7729$~bit per use, which suggests that the multicast capacity is even larger.
+All nodes with two incoming arrows behave according to a collision model, i.e. received information is erased if there was a transmission on both incoming links.
+By means of network coding (NC) with a bit-wise XOR, $\frac{2}{3}$~b/u are achievable at the sink nodes.
+The (well-known) strategy is (see Fig.~\ref{Fig:Wireless_Butterfly}) to send in the first time slot a binary symbol $u_1$ via broadcast~$a$ to nodes~$3$ and $4$, in the second time slot a binary symbol $u_2$ via broadcast~$b$ to nodes~$3$ and $5$ and, subsequently, in the third time slot $u_1\oplus u_2$ via broadcast~$c$ from the relay node to both sinks.
+However, under the usage of timing, at least $0.7729$~b/u is achievable by applying the proposed timing strategy as follows.
+Information originating from node~$1$ can be sent by means of timing at a rate of $C_1(1)=0.7729$~b/u concurrently on paths $1,1\times 4,4$ and $1,1\times 3,3,3\times 5,5$.
+Similarly, information originating from node~$2$ can be sent by means of timing at a rate of $C_1(1)=0.7729$~b/u concurrently on paths $2,2\times 3,3,3\times 4,4$ and $2,2\times 5,5$.
+Hence, time-sharing of both source nodes yields a multicast rate of $0.7729$~b/u.
+Assume for the moment that node~$1$ is sending information.
+Decoding at sink nodes~$4$ and $5$ is done as follows.
+First observe that the sequence received at sink node $4$ is a superposition of the sequence sent by source node~$1$ on the direct link $1\times 4$ and of the relay sequence on $3\times 4$.
+Due to the timing-strategy source node~$1$ and the relay never transmit in the same time slot.
+Hence, sink node~$4$ is able to extract the information sent by source node~$0$ from the received sequence by the following protocol.
+In the very first block source node~$0$ forwards a message to sink node~$4$ and the relay via broadcast~$a$ while the relay is quiet.
+Sink node~$4$ and the relay are able to decode successfully.
+In the second block the relay sends the decoded message to nodes~$4$ and $5$ via broadcast~$c$ while source node~$0$ sends a new message to nodes~$3$ and $4$ via broadcast~$a$.
+Since sink node~$4$ knows both the strategy and, therefore, the current sequence used by the relay for encoding the source message of the previous block, it can determine the new source message by subtracting the relay sequence from the received sequence.
+Sink node~$5$ is also able to decode the received relay sequence by applying the rules for the proposed timing strategy.
+The outlined procedure is repeated in the following blocks and is used in the same way for transmitting information from source node~$2$ to nodes~$4$ and $5$.